linxin0/SCPGabNet/README.md

 ### Xin Lin, Chao Ren, Xiao Liu, Jie Huang, Yinjie Lei

-### !!
-The extended journal version for unsupervised denoising and deraining will come soon !!

 [![paper](https://img.shields.io/badge/arXiv-Paper-green_yellow)]([https://arxiv.org/pdf/2308.06776.pdf](https://openaccess.thecvf.com/content/ICCV2023/papers/Lin_Unsupervised_Image_Denoising_in_Real-World_Scenarios_via_Self-Collaboration_Parallel_Generative_ICCV_2023_paper.pdf))

-This is the official code of SCPGabNet
+This is the official code of SCPGabNet.

 ![main_fig](./kuangjia.png)

 ## Abstract
 Deep learning methods have shown remarkable performance in image denoising, particularly when trained on large-scale paired datasets.
 However, acquiring such paired datasets for real-world scenarios poses a significant challenge.
-Although unsupervised approaches based on generative adversarial networks (GANs) offer a promising solution for denoising without paired datasets, they are difficult in surpassing the performance limitations of conventional GAN based unsupervised frameworks without significantly modifying existing structures or increasing the computational complexity of denoisers.
+Although unsupervised approaches based on generative adversarial networks (GANs) offer a promising solution for denoising without paired datasets, they are difficult to surpass the performance limitations of conventional GAN-based unsupervised frameworks without significantly modifying existing structures or increase the computational complexity of denoisers.
 To address this problem, we propose a self-collaboration (SC) strategy for multiple denoisers.
 This strategy can achieve significant performance improvement without increasing the inference complexity of the GAN-based denoising framework.
 Its basic idea is to iteratively replace the previous less powerful denoiser in the filter-guided noise extraction module with the current powerful denoiser.
 This process generates better synthetic clean-noisy image pairs, leading to a more powerful denoiser for the next iteration.
 In addition, we propose a baseline method that includes parallel generative adversarial branches with complementary “self-synthesis” and “unpaired-synthesis” constraints.
 This baseline ensures the stability and effectiveness of the training network.
 The experimental results demonstrate the superiority of our method over state-of-the-art unsupervised methods.

 ## Requirements
 Our experiments are done with: